Here I will fill add various information about retailers, manufacturers and other stuff relating toy steam history in Sweden.

 Nordiska Kompaniet

-Nordiska Kompaniet had its own steam engine of the oscillating type and relatively large.
-The base plate was made of masonite.
+Among the steam engines is NK's own steam engine, of the oscillating type and relatively large.
+The base plate was made of Masonite.

 PUB